-In the process of applying the company's accounting policies, management has made the following judgement, which have the most significant effects on the amounts recognised in the financial statements:
+In the process of applying the company's accounting policies, management has made the following judgements, which have the most significant effects on the amounts recognised in the financial statements:

-- (a) Assessment of the recoverability of various financial assets. - (b) Development of the project (refer note no. 1.01 and 13)
+- (a) Assessment of the recoverability of various financial assets. - (b) Assessment of valuation of project work in progress based on the development of the project (refer note no. 18). - (c) Assessment of pending property tax matter (refer note no. 12).